-Chrissy Needham, former head coach at Kenyon College and American International College, enters her second season as the head coach of field hockey at Connecticut College.
+Chrissy Needham, former head coach at Kenyon College and American International College, enters her third season as the head coach of field hockey at Connecticut College.

 In her first season at the helm, Needham helped lead the improved Camels to key conference victories against Bates College and Wesleyan that enabled the Camels to finish in a three-way tie for eighth place before tie-breaking procedures were applied.